 So, the parents fork out some of their retirement money for a home and they end up getting a fairly stable long-term investment, while at the same time getting their kid out of the house so they can enjoy their golden years.

-It’s also possible that some people who own homes have lower expectations than you, and bought a smaller home in a cheaper neighbourhood:
+It’s also possible that some people who own homes have lower expectations than you, and bought a smaller home in a cheaper neighborhood:

-Regardless of the reason other people have been able to afford buying a house, remember their situations really have nothing to do with you.
+Regardless of the reason, other people have been able to afford to buy a house, remember their situations really have nothing to do with you.
 Your situation is the one you need to focus on.
 At Millennial Homeowner, we’re going to do everything we can to help you get into the right home for you while keeping you in a financial situation that’s comfortable and not costing you any sleep.
 Stick with it and together, we’ll get there.